Momentum-Team-8/team-project-questionbox-sasmothbe/README.md

 - 3) count favorite
 - 4) comments edit and delete does not work, the id has  issues....
 - 5) showing tag name for manay to many fields !!!**
+- 6) count answers on question list ~

 ### Study Plan: